ai-traders/BaGet/readme.md

  - `/var/baget/cache` contains cached public packages

 You should change the default api key (`NUGET-SERVER-API-KEY`) used for pushing packages, by setting SHA256 into `ApiKeyHash` environment variable.
+You can generate it with `echo -n 'my-secret' | sha256sum`.

 ### Logging to graylog